MicrosoftDocs/dynamics-365-supply-chain-insights/articles/review-edit-delete-collaboration.md

 ### Partners tab

 The **Partners** tab lists partners who have been invited for a data collaboration or who have accepted an invitation.
-To remove a partner from a collaboration, select the vertical ellipsis button for that partner, and then select **Delete**.
+To remove a partner from a collaboration, select the vertical ellipsis button for that partner, and then select **Remove**.
 To add a partner to the set of partners that you specified when you first made a collaboration, select **Add partners** in the upper left.

 ### Data shared tab